-In accordance with the MACS Conflict of Interest Policy for Employees, Contractors and Consultants, all council members must disclose any personal interest which relates, or may relate, to the operations of the school in order to ensure that any actual, potential or perceived conflict of interest with a duty that the person has on the council is identified and appropriately managed.
+In accordance with the Conflict of Interest Policy, all council members must disclose any personal interest which relates, or may relate, to the operations of the school to ensure that any actual, potential or perceived conflict of interest with a duty that the person has on the council is identified and appropriately managed.

-The Conflict of Interest Policy for Employees, Contractors and Consultants as prescribed by MACS must at all times be complied with by all members of the council, and the members of any committee or working group established by the council.
+The Conflict of Interest Policy must always be complied with by all members of the council, and the members of any committee or working group established by the council.